sorbet/sorbet/website/docs/error-reference.md

 A module marked `has_attached_class!` can only be mixed into a class with `extend`, or a module with `include`.
-When mixing a `has_attached_class!` module into another module, both modules must be marked `has_attached_class!`.
+When mixing a `has_attached_class!` module into another module, both modules must declare `has_attached_class!`.

 For more information, see the docs for [`T.attached_class`](attached-class.md).